Hot Schr\"odinger Cat States: Discussion

-By turning the model features on and off, we attribute each imperfection to a cause (Figures S9-S11).
-Here, we summarize the conclusions and further details are given in~\cite{sm}.
+By running the \emph{ab initio} model and toggling each feature of the model, such as operation imperfections or Hamiltonian nonlinearities, between being included and excluded, we attribute each discrepancy between the measured and ideal Wigner functions to a cause (Figures S11-S13).
+Here, we summarize the conclusions and further details are given in Supplemental Materials section S4.
 The leading perturbative Hamiltonian terms $\hat H' = - \frac 1 2(K_\mathrm{c} + \chi'_\mathrm{qc}\ket e \bra e)\hat c^\dag \hat c^\dag \hat c \hat c$ ($K_\mathrm{c}/2\pi = 4.9(1)$ kHz, $\chi'_\mathrm{qc}/2\pi = 12.8(9)$ kHz) cause a smearing and bending distortion of the Wigner functions which is similar to that observed in previous experiments \cite{kirchmair_Nat_495:7440_2013}.
 The 20 ns width of the disentanglement pulse causes left-right asymmetries of the displaced thermal states as well as bending distortions of the fringes.
 In particular, the nonlinearities and finite pulse widths together cause the qcMAP linecuts (Figure 2D) to deviate from those predicted by $W_2(\beta)$, with an $n_\mathrm{th}$-dependent reduction of the maximum of $C_2(\beta)$.
-The extra fringes in the ECD state as compared to theory are caused by instrumentation limitations to the minimum qubit pulse width that we can achieve (Gaussian standard deviation of 6 ns).
+The extra fringes in the ECD state Wigner function as compared to $W_1(\beta)$ are caused by instrumentation limitations to the minimum qubit pulse width that we can achieve (Gaussian standard deviation of 6 ns).